 The Yarmouth School Department's curriculum seeks to identify and organize what will be taught, how student learning will be assessed, and how students will be taught.
 These elements are connected to professional development for teachers, the allocation of fiscal resources, and the assessment structure for the school.

-The facilitator for the district level curriculum revision work may be an administrator, teacher leader or consultant.
-In this role, (s)he initiates the process, researches current trends in the curriculum area, works with sales representatives to obtain samples of curriculum materials, engages staff in the process, and communicates the progress of this work to stakeholders.
+The facilitator for the district-level curriculum revision work may be an administrator, teacher leader, or consultant.
+In this role, the facilitator initiates the process, researches current trends in the curriculum area, works with sales representatives to obtain samples of curriculum materials, engages staff in the process, and communicates the progress of this work to stakeholders.
 At the start of the curriculum revision process, the facilitator will invite teachers to serve on a curriculum team.
 A smaller group (2-4), which may consist of a learning area leader, an instructional coach (if applicable), and an outside consultant (if appropriate), may be set up to help lead the work.
 Administrators are encouraged to join this group for curriculum areas in which they have expertise.

-The process, led by school Principals, Assistant Principals, the Director of Instructional Support, and Learning Area Strategists, has four phases:
+The process, led by the Director of Teaching & Learning in collaboration with school Principals, Assistant Principals, the Director of Instructional Support, and Learning Area Strategists, has four phases:

 Phase 1: Evaluate (One year)